jordan-git/typescript-mern-todo-app/README.md

 ```

 2. Use `npm run run-backend-dev` to host the backend without compiling the TypeScript to JavaScript files (using ts-node-dev).
-3. Optionally use `npm run build-backend` followed by `npm run run-backend` to build and execute the JavaScript files directly.
+3. Optionally use `npm run build-backend` followed by `npm run run-backend` to build and execute the production JavaScript files directly.

 ## Progress: